ibm-cloud-docs/cis/managing-for-security.md

 {:#use-separate-ipranges-for-traffic}
 Some customers use separate IP ranges for HTTP and non-HTTP traffic, thereby allowing them to proxy all records pointing to their HTTP IP range, and to obscure all non-HTTP traffic with a different IP subnet.

-## Best practice 2: Configure your Security Level selectively
+## Best practice 2: configure your security level selectively
 {:#best-practice-configure-security-level-selectively}
 Your **Security Level** establishes the sensitivity of our **IP Reputation Database**.
 To prevent negative interactions or false positives, configure your **Security Level** by domain to heighten security where necessary, and to decrease it where appropriate.

-### Increase the Security Level for Sensitive Areas to 'High'
+### Increase the security level for sensitive areas to 'High'
 {:#increase-security-level-for-sensitive-areas}
 You can increase this setting from the Advanced Security page for your domain or by adding a **Page Rule** for administration pages or login pages, to reduce brute-force attempts: